risc0/risc0/docs/metal-optimization-progress.md

   RISC0_RV32IM_METAL_EVAL_CHECK=1
   RISC0_RV32IM_METAL_VERIFY_EVAL_CHECK_CPU=1` 20-iteration `sltiu` loop passed
   20/20.
-The current compact current-head repro is the serial full prove suite with the same unsafe inline env; it failed in `xori` with `Metal evalCheck CPU verify mismatch at row 6720 col 0, 1336042307 vs 806756744`.
+The current compact current-head repro is the serial full prove suite with the same unsafe inline env.
+After adding `po2` to the mismatch diagnostic, it failed in `rem` with `Metal evalCheck CPU verify mismatch at po2 13 row 24576 col 0, 1808158766 vs 1376630858`.
+  The same unsafe-inline env plus direct CPU verifier did not fail the filtered `fib prove/poseidon2` benchmark probe, which completed in 35.93s at about 14.2K rows/sec.
+That benchmark is therefore not a compact correctness canary for the optimized-inline failure, especially with verifier overhead enabled.
 - Bypassing only the Metal `eval_check_metal_*` kernels restores correctness.
   The branch now keeps the rest of the Metal HAL active but computes the rv32im validity polynomial on CPU by default: